 2. Be careful what you put down the drain.

 Everything that goes down the drain winds up in streams.
+You can’t take amazing fish photos if the fish are all dead.
 So if you live inland, freshwater fish will be affected by everything you flush.
 The streams and rivers also eventually drain to the ocean.
 So try not to put anything toxic down the drain.

 What does that mean?
 Make your own cleaning products out of vinegar, baking soda, and essential oils.
 Make your own non-toxic laundry detergent out of ingredients that won’t hurt marine life.
 And skip the shampoo.
 Say what?
 Here’s the thing: You don’t need to use shampoo or conditioner.
 It will take your hair a few weeks to adjust but once it does, you won’t miss it!
 If you must use shampoo, buy a natural brand with as few ingredients as possible.